dianafagateanu/error-prone/error-prone/readme.md

-### Enable Error Prone specifc checks
+### Enable Error Prone specifc checks for patching

-Update pom.xml with the list of specific checks: e.g -XepPatchChecks:ArrayEquals
+Update patch profile in pom.xml with the list of specific checks that will be patched: e.g -XepPatchChecks:ArrayEquals

 ### Triggering Error Prone analysis